wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 …

-The answer is almost 40%!!
+The answer is almost 40%!
 And of that amount, over 40% of it is wasted in _our own homes_.
 Another 40% is wasted in grocery stores and restaurants.
 The earlier parts of the supply chain contribute to the smaller remainder.

-When food is thrown out, it sits in landfills and releases methane as it rots, a super potent greenhouse gas that has 80x the warming power of carbon dioxide.
-On top of that, when you account for all the energy, agricultural inputs, and more involved in growing all that food that went to waste, food waste is about 6% of global emissions!
+When food is thrown out, it sits in landfills and releases methane as it rots, which you'll remember is extra bad.
+On top of that, when you account for all the energy, agricultural inputs, and more involved in growing all that food that went to waste, food waste is about 6% of global emissions.

 Armed with a few techniques, you can find ways to use ingredients when they’re past their prime and avoid the landfill.